-Q: How does the Company's Board of Directors recommend that I vote?

-- A: Our Board of Directors unanimously recommends that you vote: - "FOR" each of the three nominees to our Board of Directors identified in this Proxy Statement; - "FOR" the ratification of the appointment of Ernst & Young LLP as our independent registered public accountants for the fiscal year ending December 30, 2023; - "FOR" the advisory, non-binding, proposal regarding the "say on pay" vote; and - "FOR" the approval of the Reverse Stock Split Proposal, including the Amendment and the Reverse Stock Split.
+- Q: How does the Company's Board of Directors recommend that I vote? - A: Our Board of Directors unanimously recommends that you vote: - "FOR" each of the three nominees to our Board of Directors identified in this Proxy Statement; - "FOR" the ratification of the appointment of Ernst & Young LLP as our independent registered public accountants for the fiscal year ending December 28, 2024; and - "FOR" the advisory, non-binding, proposal regarding the "say on pay" vote.